-With interest rates low, many holidaymakers and investors are starting to think more about purchasing a holiday home in Comporta.
+With interest rates low, many holidaymakers and investors are starting to think about buying a holiday home in Comporta.
 Holiday rental costs versus mortgage cost comparisons can be very attractive.
-Buying a holiday home in Comporta is a serious commitment, and there are many factors to consider:

 How long will you live in the house?

 Buying a holiday home in Comporta costs money.
 If you only keep the property for a short while, the value of your home may not have appreciated enough to cover the cost of selling on.
 The length of time it will take to cover the costs of buying a holiday home in Comporta depends on various factors.

 Average appreciation tends to sit at around 10% per year.
 In this case, you should plan to stay in your home at least 2 – 3 years to cover buying and selling costs.
 However, the real estate market can be particularly volatile, and dramatic swings up and down are not uncommon.

 How long will the house meet your needs?

 What features do you require in a house to satisfy your lifestyle now and five years from now?
 People tend to keep their houses in Comporta longer than they initially intend.
 This is primarily due to the sunny weather, lifestyle and expense associated with selling.

 Therefore it is worth considering buying a vacation home in Comporta that will also suit your needs in the future.
 Could the basement be turned into a den or extra bedrooms or the attic into a master suite?
 Having an idea of what you’ll need will help you find a home that will satisfy your needs for years to come.